Bridging Composite and Real: Towards End-to-end Deep Image Matting: Empirical Studies

-\textbf{Results on the ORI-Track.} We benchmarked several SOTA methods~\cite{chen2018semantic,zhang2019late,aksoy2018semantic,Qiao_2020_CVPR,liu2020boosting} on the ORI-Track of AM-2k.
-The results are summarized in the top of Table~\ref{tab:tracks_results}.
-GFM-TT, GFM-FT, and GFM-BT denote the proposed GFM model with different RoSTa as described in Section~\ref{section:data_presentation}. $(d)$ stands for using DenseNet-121~\cite{huang2017densely} as the backbone encoder while $(r)$ stands for using ResNet-34~\cite{he2016deep} as the backbone encoder.
+We benchmarked several SOTA methods~\citep{chen2018semantic,zhang2019late,aksoy2018semantic,Qiao_2020_CVPR,liu2020boosting} on the ORI-Track of AM-2k and PM-10k.
+The results are summarized in the top rows of Table~\ref{tab:tracks_results}.
+GFM-TT, GFM-FT, and GFM-BT denote the proposed GFM model with different RoSTa as described in Section~\ref{section:data_presentation}. $(d)$, $(r)$ and $(r\dag$) stand for using DenseNet-121~\citep{huang2017densely}, ResNet-34~\citep{he2016deep}, and ResNet-101~\citep{he2016deep} as the backbone encoder, respectively.
 There are several empirical findings from Table~\ref{tab:tracks_results}.